Buying a house together

 Caregiving protection.
 If one of them cuts back on work to stay home with a child, they keep earning equity as if they’d been paying their full share.
 The working partner covers the stay-at-home partner’s portion of the mortgage, and that money counts toward the stay-at-home partner’s equity, not theirs.
 The maternity-leave scenario Priya was afraid of (frozen share, unpaid months, quiet penalty for being home with the baby) doesn’t happen.

 If they split up.
-Either of them has 30 days to decide whether they want to buy the other out.
-Valuation uses two appraisers; if they disagree by more than 5%, a third appraiser’s number is final.
-Whoever is buying has 90 days from the valuation to actually fund it.
-If they can’t, the house goes on the market and the proceeds split by equity.
+Either has 30 days to decide whether to buy the other out.
+Valuation uses two appraisers; a third settles any disagreement greater than 5%.
+The buyer has 90 days to actually fund it, or the house goes on the market and proceeds split by equity.
 Priya’s fear of being stuck as Ben’s co-owner while he decides is handled by the deadlines.
-There’s no “I’ll figure it out when I get around to it.”

 If one of them dies.
-The surviving partner has 180 days to buy out the other’s equity at market value.
-If they choose not to, the equity passes according to the will, and the new owner becomes a co-owner under the same terms.
+The surviving partner has 180 days to buy out the other’s equity at market value; otherwise the share passes according to the will.

 Read the full agreement →